jane-does-coding/Qr-Code-Generator/README.md

 [![My Skills](https://skillicons.dev/icons?i=vite,react,tailwind)](https://skillicons.dev)

 ## Description
 A great QR code generator!
 It's useful, if you need to place a website in the QR code on a poster, so people can get the information from it!
+Simple enoght.

 ### Cloning the repository
 ```shell